Skip to Content

 Photo credit: Canva

 A few varieties to use are Kirby, Boston Pickling, Busy, Parisian, Burpee Pickler, and Fresh Pickles.
 You can use pretty much any variety if you have them, they may not be quite as crisp though.
-You will need roughly 1 ½ to 2 pounds of freshly picked cucumbers.

 Pickling Brine

 The pickling brine is made from water, vinegar, and salt for this dill pickles canning recipe.
 If you can find canning salt, that is best to use.
 If not, try to find Kosher salt.
 Do not use Iodine salt.
-You will need 1 ½ tablespoons of canning or kosher salt.
+Use white or apple cider vinegar.
+I find that the apple cider vinegar has a nice fruity, mellow taste versus the sharp neutral flavor of white distilled vinegar.

 Adding Apple Cider Vinegar to make Brine for dill pickles.